varunpav/Classifying-Recyclables/README.md

 Platforms: Windows, Mac
 # Section 2: Project Folder Contents
+Our project folder is composed of a Data folder an Output folder a Scripts folder a License and this README.md.

+The Data folder contains a file showing where to find the dataset used for this project.
+There is also a data appendix showing statistics for all of the variables in the dataframe that we used to complete this project.

+The Output folder contains various graphs and images.

+The Scripts folder includes a file of our source code used to obtain all of the results we observed throughout this project.

+The License file is a simple copyright license.

 # Section 3: Insturctions to Replicate Results
 Set up a notebook using google colab.